 - A 3-5 page description of the research project, including plans for the use of library resources and a timetable for the completion of the project.
 Attach a bibliography.

-- Two letters of recommendation, preferably directly from the recommenders.
+- Two letters of recommendation, sent directly.

 - If available and appropriate, a brief list of relevant writings by the applicant submitted electronically by links or attachments.